 9 OCTOBER 2014

 We wish to thank both co-chairs and the Secretariat for convening this consultative process.
-In connection with Sections E and F, it is our view that the Framework for Action must provide for clear and robust mechanisms of global monitoring and accountability, in order to evaluate and incentivize the fulfilment of commitments, to identify gaps in accountability, and to strengthen capacities where they are most needed.

-In this sense, we regret the weakness and lack of clarity in the formulation of global mechanisms of monitoring.
-Specifically, we are concerned that in the context of this Framework, global monitoring is only present as subsumed to an ongoing process of review, which might dilute the commitment to the goals thereby established.

-Taking these views into account we have some concrete proposals to be considered for the next version of the Framework for Action:With regard to the section D, part I, we have some concrete textual proposals that we will transmit to the Secretariat in due time.
+With regard to the section D, part I, we have some concrete textual proposals that we will transmit to the Secretariat in due time.
 In the course of this consultation we wish to make only general remarks on things that we feel should be added in order to achieve a more comprehensive framework.

 In paragraph 13, which introduces the priorities for action, we would like to add a highlight on the multisectoral responsibility of Disaster Risk Reduction.
 This goes in line with what we have previously expressed in previous consultations.